ecoli-hit/ecoli-hit.github.io/_pages/about.md

 +  parameter-efficiency tuning

 ## News
 + 【2023.6.24】EMNLP2023 Conference submission, my very first paper.
-We propose an approach that leverages Fisher Information to search the task specific parameters of pretrained multilingual model to represent language pairs and propose Pseudo Family for language cluster.
+We propose an approach that leverages Fisher Information to search the task specific parameters of pretrained multilingual model to represent language pairs and propose Pseudo Family for language clustering.

 ## Experience
 + teaching assistance